openzipkin/brave/instrumentation/messaging/RATIONALE.md

 higher layers of abstraction which might have a defined message ID format could be confused with ours.
 Later, if that same tool creates a message ID format, it would likely be different from ours.

-For reasons including these, if there's no message ID field, and failing that just return `null`.
+For reasons including these, if there's no message ID field just return `null`.